Former President George W. Bush Loves Michelle Obama, Too

 During an interview with People, the former commander-in-chief gushed about his successor's wife and explained how their sweet friendship was born.

-"She kind of likes my sense of humor.
-Anybody who likes my sense of humor, I immediately like," Bush said.
+"She kind of likes my sense of humour.
+Anybody who likes my sense of humour, I immediately like," Bush said.

 On more than one occasion, we've witnessed an explosion of cuteness when these two are together.
 Remember when they hugged at the opening of the Smithsonian National Museum of African American History and Culture last fall?
 The moment made the internet go wild because it was just plain adorable.